Mathieu-Schmerber/TwinSouls_prototype/Documentation/docs/gameplay/Twin.md

 The camera will be placed top-down on a isometric 45° angle.

 It needs to be always filming both Twins.
-It will be dynamically placed  at an equi-distance between both Twins and will zoom in/out to keep them in sight.
+It will be dynamically placed  at an equidistance between both Twins and will zoom in/out to keep them in sight.

 ## 🏃 Movement